In this 8-minute read:

 If you do need to modify your product line, services, or scheduling, be sure to keep your customers informed via email, text, social media, and your website in order to provide transparent communication and better service.

-Need more customers or emergency funding?
+Need more customers?
 Let Womply help!

 Womply can help you get more customers through online reviews and reputation management.
 As you start getting new salon customers again, be sure to remind them that you appreciate them leaving online feedback for your salon to help more clients see how great you are!
 Learn more or get a free demo here.